ExpressVPN and Pure VPN are two of the most popular VPN services available.

 For example, the 6-months plan comes in at $9.99 per month.

-The 12-month plan offers an even more significant discount of 35%, and its price is $99.95 per year or $8.32 per month, which is an excellent value for total online privacy and internet freedom.
+The 12-month plan offers an even more significant discount of 49%, and its price is just $6.67 per month, which is an excellent value for total online privacy and internet freedom.
+It even comes with an extra three months for free.

-PureVPN also has three plans, but its packages are significantly cheaper, but also slightly different when it comes to length.
+PureVPN also has three plans, but its packages are at a more affordable price but also slightly different when it comes to length.

-It features a 1-month plan, a 1-year plan, and a 2-year plan.
+It features a 1-month plan, a 1-year plan, and a 5-year plan.

 The 1-month plan will cost you $10.95 per month, which is already $2 cheaper than ExpressVPN.

 Select the 1-year plan and you will only have to pay $3.24 monthly.

-Finally, the 2-year plan will let you save as much as 70%, with a total average monthly price of only $2.91.
+Finally, the enormous 5-year plan will let you pay a monthly price of only $1.33.

-Without question, PureVPN costs less.
-It's the clear winner here.
+Without question, when we compare PureVPN vs ExpressVPN costs less.
+It’s the clear winner here.

 Overall Winner: ExpressVPN

 The more critical areas which include the likes of logging, streaming and ease of use were certainly in favour of ExpressVPN.

-In the end, which of these two VPNs should you use?
+In the end, which of these two VPN services should you use?
 ExpressVPN and PureVPN are both highly-rated.

 Well, the decision is up to you, of course.

 However, throughout this comparison, we have seen a few winning in different areas with ExpressVPN leading where it counts.

 It turned out to be superior in terms of logging and privacy, as well as when it comes to the number of servers.

 It has fewer locations, but it has more reliable servers and better speeds, and having quality servers is essential if you wish to use it for streaming or downloading.

-Don't forget, you've got 30-days to try ExpressVPN and if you don't agree with my assessment you can get a refund and try out PureVPN too!
+Don’t forget; you’ve got 30 days to try ExpressVPN and if you don’t agree with my assessment of the similarities and differences between ExpressVPN and PureVPN you can get a refund and try out PureVPN too!